buildspace/buildspace-projects/Polygon_ENS/en/Section_2/Lesson_3_Mint_A_Domain.md

 **Note:** the mint button doesn’t do anything right now, this is expected!

 Very cool 😎.
 We can now easily collect inputs from our user and call our contract!
-In the next session you are going to see how magical this is by calling the functions we made earlier on our smart contract!
+In the next session, you are going to see how magical this is by calling the functions we made earlier on our smart contract!

 ### 🧞 Interacting with the contract